Dhyey-chauhan/Java-Script/README.md

 # part - 8
 Explored different types of JavaScript methods across strings, arrays, objects, and math utilities.
 Strengthened problem-solving skills by applying built-in functions for efficient coding.

+# part - 9
+Learned DOM events and their handling in JavaScript.
+Practiced event listeners to create dynamic and interactive web pages.